junxit/us-congress-bills-112/metadata.md

 - 2011-07-22 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2551.
 - 2011-07-22 — The previous question was ordered pursuant to the rule. (consideration: CR H5387)
 - 2011-07-22 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which were debated earlier and on which further proceedings were postponed.
+- 2011-09-15 — Committee on Appropriations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2011-09-15 — Committee on Appropriations.
+Reported by Senator Nelson NE, with an amendment in the nature of a substitute.
+With written report No. 112-80.
+- 2011-09-15 — Committee on Appropriations.
+Reported by Senator Nelson NE, with an amendment in the nature of a substitute.
+With written report No. 112-80.
+- 2011-09-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 172.